covcom/205CDE/02 Git/README.md

 ![](.md_images/fill.png)

 > You can have more than one remotes, or you can remove/reset remotes.
-Some examples can be found [here](https://help.github.com/categories/managing-remotes/).
+Some examples can be found on [the official GitHub guide on manageing remotes](https://help.github.com/categories/managing-remotes/).

 ### Synchronize local with remote

 What we have done in the previous step was to `push` our commits onto the remote GitHub server.
 The opposite of this operation is to `pull` (download) any commits that are on the server but not in your local repository.
-This can be caused two ways:
+There're mainly two reasons for this:

 1. You have been editing (and committing) code using two different editors/computers
 2. You are not the only person working on the code